python-poetry/poetry/docs/docs/basic-usage.md

     To easily switch between Python versions, it is recommended to use [pyenv](https://github.com/pyenv/pyenv) or similar tools.

-    For instance, if you project is Python 2.7 only, a standard workflow would be:
+    For instance, if your project is Python 2.7 only, a standard workflow would be:

     ```bash